nhahuynh/fridge-vision/README.md

     * Created AI log
     * Created results/metrics materials
 * **Elijah Raines**
     * Collected and organized the custom fruit training dataset (Golden-Delicious, Kiwi, Mango, Oranges, Tomatoes, Peach).
     *  Created the Test_images folder for evaluating the model on real-world items.
     *  Ran model predictions on test images and noted detection accuracy and misclassifications.
     * Assisted with running the model in Colab and checking for false positives.
     * Wrote README sections covering the fruit dataset, test images, and detection results.
 * **Triet Le**
+    * Proposal based on origial SOW
+    * Presentation creation with notes from team
+    * Reflections creation with notes from team
 * **Richard Rodriguez**
+    * Created original scope of work and timeline
+    * Ensured README formating consistancy
+    * Code testing in Colab and image dataset gathering
+    * GitHub documentation updates

 ## Tier Selection